ZakuroSoda/Methods-to-Bypass-Corporate-Device-Management/README.md

 For example, ```net localgroup administrators Tom /add```

 11. Close the Window.
 Go somewhere else and come back to the Windows login page.
 Eg. Login to another account and press ```Windows + L```, restart the computer, etc. <br>
-The new user account would have appeared.
+The new user account would have appeared. <br>
 Login and you have *Local Administrator Permissions*.

 ## Method 2 - Default Windows Administrator Account
 ## Method 3 - Booting with Linux on a External Drive